1.0 Introduction

 Figure 2: DSM with Keyfactor IIS Orchestrator workflow

-A user creates the certificate enrollment request in the Keyfactor Command Portal.
+A user creates a certificate enrollment request in the Keyfactor Command Portal.

-The Keyfactor Orchestrator frequently checks for new jobs, and if a new enrollment request is found, the Keyfactor Orchestrator sends a Certificate Signing Request (CSR) generation request to the target machine
+The Keyfactor Orchestrator periodically checks for new jobs, and if a new enrollment request is found, it sends a Certificate Signing Request (CSR) generation request to the target machine

-The target machine, which already has the Fortanix CNG client installed and configured using this machine, generates the CSR request
+The target machine, which has the Fortanix CNG client installed and configured, generates the CSR request

-The CSR request is then submitted back to the Keyfactor Orchestrator and then to the Command Portal to sign in.
+The CSR is submitted back to the Keyfactor Orchestrator, which then forwards it to the Command Portal for signing.

 The Keyfactor Command Portal must be pre-configured with the desired Certificate Authority (CA) to submit the signing request.